Zephilinox/Bean/README.md

 ##TODO
 ```
+Troop Trees
+Revamp every item
+Add new items to fill gaps
+Modify Troops to use revamped items
 Add ability to mass-sell all prisoners
 Horse dust in arena (vaegir) is broken?
 Trade with caravans
 Allow players to recruit knights from castles and towns up to their max limit
+Guild Master talking from menu lags even once loaded
+Sort all parties on initialization
 ```